FATac/fatac.github.com/_sources/issues.txt

 If server URL is changed by any reason, some changes must be performed:

-- Go to config.json and set REST_URL with the new host URL.
+- Go to config.json and set MEDIA_URL with the new host URL (restart web application).
 - Replace all existing references from the previous host URL to the new one.
 To do so, use "replaceUri" service:

 ::